polym8th/Harvest/README.md

 To register for an account, follow these steps:

 - Click on the **Register** button.
-- If you want to be a contributor to Harvest as a Content Creator, check the box labeled **"Are you a Content Creator"** for access to the Creator Dashboard.
+- If you want to be a contributor to Harvest as a Content Creator, check the box labelled **"Are you a Content Creator"** for access to the Creator Dashboard.
 - Fill in your details:
   - Name
   - Email